School bus: Manufacturer transitions

-In 1980, school buses were manufactured by six body manufacturers (Blue Bird, Carpenter, Superior, Thomas, Ward, Wayne) and three chassis manufacturers (Ford, General Motors, and International Harvester); in California, two manufacturers (Crown and Gillig) manufactured transit-style school buses using proprietary chassis (sold primarily across the West Coast).
+In 1980, school buses were manufactured by six body manufacturers (Blue Bird, Carpenter, Superior, Thomas, Ward, and Wayne) and three chassis manufacturers (Ford, General Motors, and International Harvester); in California, two manufacturers (Crown and Gillig) manufactured transit-style school buses using proprietary chassis (sold primarily across the West Coast).
 From 1980 to 2001, all eight bus manufacturers would undergo periods of struggle and ownership changes.
-In 1980, Ward filed for bankruptcy, reorganizing as AmTran in 1981.
-The same year, Superior was liquidated by its parent company, closing its doors.
+In 1980, Ward filed for bankruptcy, reorganizing as American Transportation Corporation (AmTran) in the same year.
+That same year, Superior was liquidated by its parent company, closing its doors.
 Under its company management, Superior was split into two manufacturers, with Mid Bus introducing small buses in 1981 and a reorganized Superior producing full-size buses from 1982 to 1985.
-At the end of 1989, Carpenter would file for bankruptcy, emerging from it in 1990.
+At the end of 1989, Carpenter would file for bankruptcy, emerging from it in 1990 as the Carpenter Manufacturing Company.
 In 1991, Crown Coach would close its doors forever; Gillig produced its last school bus in 1993.
 Following several ownership changes, Wayne Corporation was liquidated in 1992; successor Wayne Wheeled Vehicles was closed in 1995.
 In 2001, Carpenter closed its doors.

 During the 1990s, as body manufacturers secured their future, family-owned businesses were replaced by subsidiaries as manufacturers underwent mergers, joint ventures, and acquisitions with major chassis suppliers.
-In 1991, Navistar began its acquisition of AmTran (fully acquiring it in 1995), phasing out the Ward brand name in 1993.
+In 1991, Navistar began its acquisition of AmTran (fully acquiring it in 1995), phasing out the Ward brand name after the 1992 model year.
 In 1992, Blue Bird would change hands for the first of several times.
 In 1998, Carpenter was acquired by Spartan Motors and Thomas Built Buses was sold to Freightliner; the latter was the final major school bus manufacturer operating under family control.

 Alongside the 1981 introduction of Mid Bus, Corbeil commenced production in Canada and the United States in 1985.
 Following the second (and final) closure of Superior in 1986, New Bus Company acquired the rights to its body design, producing buses from 1988 to 1989.
 In 1991, TAM-USA was a joint venture to produce the TAM 252 A 121.
-Assembled in Slovenia with final assembly in California, the TAM vehicle was to be the first American-market school bus imported from Europe.
+Assembled in Yugoslavia (in Slovenia) with final assembly in California, the TAM vehicle was to be the first American-market school bus imported from Europe.
+The bus model was discontinued in the same year after its introduction, and TAM-USA was closed down in 1994.

 In comparison to body manufacturers, chassis suppliers saw a smaller degree of transition.
 As International Harvester became Navistar International in 1986, the company released updated bus chassis for 1989; in 1996, it produced its first rear-engine bus chassis since 1973.
 In late 1996, Freightliner produced its first bus chassis, expanding to four manufacturers for the first time since the exit of Dodge in 1977.
-Ford and General Motors gradually exited out of cowled-chassis production with Ford producing its last chassis after 1998; General Motors exited the segment after 2003.
+Ford and General Motors gradually exited out of cowled-chassis production with Ford producing its last chassis after 1998; and General Motors exited the segment after 2003.
 Both Ford and GM continue production today, concentrating on cutaway-van chassis.